milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 When you’re signed out, you can manage information associated with your browser or device, including:

-Signed-out search personalization: Choose whether your search activity is used to offer you more relevant results and recommendations.
+Signed-out search customization: Choose whether your search activity is used to offer you more relevant results and recommendations.
 YouTube settings: Pause and delete your YouTube Search History and your YouTube Watch History.
 Ad Settings: Manage your preferences about the ads shown to you on Google and on sites and apps that partner with Google to show ads.
 Exporting, removing & deleting your information